Rosewood History

 Westvale No 7 1951-1954 Lanefield

-In 1929 the proprietors of Westvale Collieries had a siding, 1½ miles in length, constructed to their pithead at Lanefield, connecting with the main Southern and Western Line about half way between Rosewood and Lanefield.
+In 1929 the proprietors of Westvale Collieries had a siding 1½ miles in length constructed to their pithead at Lanefield, connecting with the main Southern and Western Line about half way between Rosewood and Lanefield.
 It was put down under the supervision of Mr. W. M. Haenke (for the collieries) and Inspector Provan (for the railways).
+Mr. T. Rafter was in charge of the gang of men.
 It was officially opened by Councillor F. J. W. Eichstadt (chairman of the Rosewood Shire Council) in August.
-Councillor Gunthorpe (manager of the collieries) said that the construction of the siding meant a solution of their transport difficulties which hitherto had been considerably hampered in wet weather, and they were often held up for days and even weeks, when the roads between the collieries and Rosewood station were impassible.
+Councillor Gunthorpe (manager of the collieries) said that the construction of the siding meant a solution to their transport difficulties which had been considerably hampered in wet weather.
+They were often held up for days and even weeks when the roads between the collieries and Rosewood station were impassible.

 Reduce Hand Wheeling 1952